-"I was put into a leadership position because of my ability, timing and the quality of the food I put out.
+"I was put into a leadership position because of my them I was on the competition team and be able to ability, timing and the quality of the food I put out. get a job."
 The organizational skills you learn with the team help you be a better natural leader in the kitchen," she said.
-"It's kind of crazy how awesome it is for being a small community college in the middle of America.
-You learn so much and get so much back from the instructors because they care that you know everything you need before they send you to these restaurants."
+"It's kind of crazy how awesome it is for being a small community college in the middle of Williams said she will take a break from competition America.
+You learn so much and get so much back to focus on her new role with Site-1 Brewing and build from the instructors because they care that you her menu.
+She said the experiences gained from being know everything you need before they send you to on Culinary Team Nebraska while attending MCC will these restaurants." continue to shape her.